alidasdan/hypergraph-partitioning-algorithms/README.md

 Annealing - 2 versions), and RSA (Simulated Annealing with ratio cut model), as detailed in [DaAy97].

-TODO: SA and RSA will be added soon.
+TODO: RSA will be added soon.

 ## THE HYPERGRAPH PARTITIONING PROBLEM